xiaoylu/leetcode_category/StronglyConnectedComponent/Readme.md

 ---
 It is a simplified version of the [Kosaraju’s algorithm](https://www.geeksforgeeks.org/strongly-connected-components/).
 Starting from the root, we check if every node can be reached by DFS/BFS.
 Then, reverse the direction of every edge.
 We check if every node can be reached from the same root again.
 See [C++ code](http://codeforces.com/contest/475/submission/8140615).

+## Find SCC

+The most useful and fast-coding algorithm for finding SCCs is Kosaraju.

+1. DFS on the graph and sort the vertices in decreasing of their finishing time (we can use a stack).
+2. Reverse the graph
+2. Start from the vertex with the greatest finishing time, and for each vertex v that is not yet in any SCC, do :
+3. for each u that v is reachable by u and u is not yet in any SCC, put it in the SCC of vertex v.

+If there is a forwarding path from `root` to `v`, then `root` ends up sitting above `v` in such stack.
+If `root` ends up sitting above `v` in such stack, then either there is a forwarding path from `root` to `v`, or they are disconnected.
+In the transpose graph, if `root` still has a forwarding path to `v`, we eliminate the second case, thus, `root->v` and `v->root`.
+So we put `v` in the SCC of `root`.